viivue/easy-page-speed-screenshots/README.md

    ```

 2. **Install Python Dependencies**:
-   Ensure you have `pip` installed, then run:
+   Ensure you have `pip` installed, then installing all necessary Python packages by running:
    ```bash
    pip install -r requirements.txt
    ```
-   This will install all necessary Python packages, including Selenium, Flask, and Gunicorn.

 3. **Run the Application**:
    - Start the app by running: